cculianu/Fulcrum/doc/unix-man-page.md

 -b, --bitcoind <hostname:port>
 :   Specify a <hostname:port> to connect to the bitcoind rpc service.
 This is a required option, along with -u and -p.
 This hostname:port should be the same as you specified in your bitcoin.conf file under rpcbind- and rpcport-.

+--bitcoind-tls
+:   If specified, connect to the remote bitcoind via HTTPS rather than the usual HTTP.
+Historically, bitcoind supported only JSON-RPC over HTTP; however, some implementations such as *bchd* support HTTPS.
+If you are using *fulcrum* with *bchd*, you either need to start *bchd* with the `notls` option, or you need to specify this option to *fulcrum*.

 -u, --rpcuser <username>
 :   Specify a username to use for authenticating to bitcoind.
 This is a required option, along with -b and -p.
 This option should be the same username you specified in your bitcoind.conf file under rpcuser-.
 For security, you may omit this option from the command-line and use the RPCUSER environment variable instead (the CLI arg takes precedence if both are present).